sirkris/Reddit.NET/README.md

 Ratelimit handling also occurs in the model layer.
 If it's less than a minute, the library will automatically wait the specified number of seconds then retry.
 This can be easily tested using the LiveThread workflow tests.
 If it's more than a minute, an exception will bubble up and it'll be up to the app developer to decide what to do with it.
 Reddit.NET has a built-in limit of no more than 60 requests in any 1-minute period.
 This is a safety net designed to keep us from inadvertantly violating the API speed limit.

 JSON return data is automatically deserialized to its appropriate type.
-All 170 of these custom types (and yes, it did take fucking forever to write them all) can be found in Models.Structures.
+All 170 of these custom types can be found in Models.Structures.

 Many model methods also have async counterparts.